hankquan/spring-enhanced-cache/README.md

 ## Roadmap

-- [x] Delayed double eviction of cache by @CacheEviction
+- [x] Delayed double eviction of cache by @CacheEvict
+- [ ] Retry eviction of cache when failed to delete cache
 - [ ] Random cache TTL in a specific range

 ## User Guide